fintans/stock-tracker/README.md

 The app then checks the db against the user retrieved from the basic auth in the request.
 If there is a match, the user can successfully carry out thier request as they are an authenticted user.
 This is also how stocks are saved for the user in the db.

+Things to fix:
+Adds null to user favorites if they search for a non existant stock Allows search for any available stock from AlphaVantage, not just NYSE stocks.

 Things to improve:
 Currently the app uses a blocking request to save stocks to the db (user favourites), a non blocking call would be better.
 The app needs to send a new request to get updated stock info rather than using a stream, where user would have real time stock updates.